Aravind-R5/E-Commerce-Website/README.md

 A modern full-stack **E-Commerce Platform** built with Django and React, specializing in premium gaming hardware.

+> ⚠️ **Note:** The backend is hosted on Render's free tier.
+On the first visit, it may take **30–60 seconds** to load data due to a cold start.
+Thank you for your patience!

 ## ⚡ Tech Stack

 | Layer | Technology |